Radiology Technologist Schools and Careers in Oklahoma

 Projected Job Growth

-Radiologic tech employment in Oklahoma is projected to increase by 4.4% through 2028.5 Nationwide, the job outlook for radiologic technologists and technicians is stronger; the field is expected to grow by 9% during the same time period.5 According to the Bureau of Labor Statistics (BLS), The average salary for the 2,590 rad techs working in Oklahoma is $55,620, which is below the national mean wage of $63,120.6 Although the BLS does not track occupational data for x-ray technicians, technicians typically earn less than RTs due to the lower educational requirements and work responsibilities.
-Radiologic technologists and technicians in Oklahoma can consider working at one of the many hospitals in the state, which include the University of Oklahoma Medical Center, Saint.
-Francis Hospital, Ascension St. John Medical Center, and St. Anthony Hospital.
-Radiology techs who prefer to work in smaller, more specialized clinical environments may find job opportunities at imaging centers such as Jane Phillips Imaging and Sleep Services in Bartlesville and MCI Diagnostic Center in Tulsa.
+Radiologic tech employment in Oklahoma is projected to increase by 11.5% through 2030.5 The national job outlook for radiologic technologists and technicians is less strong, with an average job growth rate of 8.6% projected during the same time period.5 According to the Bureau of Labor Statistics (BLS), the average annual salary for the 3,160 rad techs working in Oklahoma is $62,580, which is below the national average of $70,240.6 Although the BLS does not track occupational data for x-ray technicians, technicians typically earn less than RTs due to the lower educational requirements and work responsibilities.
+Radiologic technologists and technicians in Oklahoma can consider working at one of the many hospitals in the state, which include the University of Oklahoma Medical Center, Saint Francis Hospital, Ascension St. John Medical Center, and St. Anthony Hospital.
+Radiology techs who prefer to work in smaller clinical environments may find job opportunities at imaging centers such as Touchstone Medical Imaging and OU Health.

 Oklahoma Radiologic Technologist Salary by Metro Area